joscha/play-authenticate/README.md

 * Verification email used by Email/Password provider is fully customizable and localizable and can be sent in either text or HTML or both.

 ## Versions
+* **0.1.7-SNAPSHOT** [2012-07-09]
+  * i18n message bundle update, email formatting, use play-easymail module, fix when user has not set an email and tries to log in via password
 * **0.1.6-SNAPSHOT** [2012-07-07]
   * fix bugs, added setting for overriding the redirect_uri callback for OAuth providers to enable usage through CDNs, etc.
 * **0.1.5-SNAPSHOT** [2012-07-05]